 Many have fought it, but nowadays even the purists have come around to vertical video.
 Whether you’re a big brand, small biz, or simply trying to be #instafamous, one thing is clear: if you want to go viral, you’d better get vertical—and having horizontal stock footage doesn’t have to stop you.
 By considering horizontal footage to crop, you’ll find a much larger selection of videos to choose from, as well as flexibility when you need video in horizontal and vertical formats for sharing on different platforms.
-Learn how to make a horizontal video vertical in four steps.
+Learn how to crop video in Adobe Premiere and go vertical in four simple steps.

 Selecting a Video to Go Vertical

 When determining if a horizontal video will work vertically, it’s important to remember that much of the original image is getting removed—a medium or wide shot to start often works best.
 Also look for vertical subjects, such as a tall building or person.
 Or go with something with an even background, like fun sparkles or a galaxy.
 Our Content Marketing and Essentialism collections are great places to start.